chapas/MyWindowsSandbox/README.md

  ### Veracrypt (optional)
    * Copy the container/volume file to this folder
    * Copy the keyfile to this folder
-   * Define these filename on the wsb-startup.ps1 section
+   * Define filenames on the appropriate wsb-startup.ps1 section
-   * Password is asked when mounting
+   * Enter password during mount

  ### Installs (optional)
-   * Copy your installables (.exe / .msi) files to the Installs folder
+   * Copy your installables (.exe / .msi) files to the "Installs" folder (create one)
-   * Complete the installations on the sandbox
+   * Complete the installations on the running sandbox